PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 Since those iGPUs are not *officially* supported on Windows 10, with them the game is likely going to crash with any modern java binary.

-*For 1.16.5 or older* there's a workaround, you need to install an older Java binary.
-To do that, you should be able to simply use Mojang Java 8u51, see [above](https://prismlauncher.org/wiki/getting-started/installing-java/#automatically-installing-java-(recommended)).
-This should fix your issue.
+*For 1.16.5 or older* there's a workaround in installing an older Java binary.
+Mojang Java 8u51 is recommended, and can be automatically installed with the [above](#automatically-installing-java).

 Unfortunately there's no workaround for Java 17 (and so newer Minecraft), so you can only downgrade your Windows or switch to Linux there.
 If you want to try, [there's this guide that could work](https://gist.github.com/rb-dahlb/26f316c5b6089807a139fc44ee69f0d1).
 Nothing is guaranteed here, though.